siisee11/MyPic/face-classification/README.md

 # Requirement

-Fill friend-dataset directory first.
+## Fill friend-dataset directory

-This below is directory hierarchy of dataset.
+This below is directory hierarchy of this project.

 ```
 project